Eastern Orthodoxy in Jordan

-Eastern Orthodoxy in Jordan refers to adherents, communities and institutions of Eastern Orthodox Christianity in Jordan.
+The Greek Orthodox Church of St. John the Baptist at Al-Maghtas, Jordan.

-Within ecclesiastical order of the Eastern Orthodox Church, communities of Eastern Orthodox Christians in Jordan belong mainly to jurisdiction of the Eastern Orthodox Patriarchate of Jerusalem, and partially to the Eastern Orthodox Patriarchate of Antioch.
+Eastern Orthodox Christians in Jordan are primarily under the jurisdiction of the Eastern Orthodox Patriarchate of Jerusalem, with some communities under the Eastern Orthodox Patriarchate of Antioch.

-In 2020, Christians made up 2.1% of the country's population; of these, almost half (0.87%) were Orthodox Christian.
+In 2020, Christians accounted for 2.1% of Jordan's population.
+Approximately half of these (around 1.05%) are Orthodox Christians.

-The Jordanian Eastern Orthodox Christians are believed to number 120,000, most of whom are Arabic speaking or by some accounts more than 300,000.
-In 2017 there were 29 Eastern Orthodox churches - with that number on the increase - which come under the Jerusalem Patriarchate.
-Most of the Greek Orthodox Christians live in Amman and surrounding areas.
-The Jerusalem Patriarchate has become known in the past for its pan-Arab orientation, possibly because it exists in various parts of the Arab world.
+The Jordanian Eastern Orthodox Christian population is estimated at 120,000, most of whom are Arabic-speaking, or, by some accounts, more than 300,000.
+In 2017, there were 29 Eastern Orthodox churches – with that number on the increase – all of which fall under the Jerusalem Patriarchate.
+Most Eastern Orthodox Christians live in Amman and surrounding areas.
+The Jerusalem Patriarchate has historically been noted for its pan-Arab orientation, reflecting its presence in various parts of the Arab world.

-Converts from Islam to Christianity risk the loss of civil rights.
-Christmas and the Gregorian calendar New Year are recognized holidays in Jordan.
+Converts from Islam to Christianity may face the loss of civil rights.
+Christmas and the Gregorian calendar New Year are recognized public holidays in Jordan.

-In 2022, the Greek Orthodox, Armenian Orthodox and Syrian Orthodox churches are all recognised by the Jordanian government.
+As of 2022, the Greek Orthodox, Armenian Apostolic, and Syriac Orthodox churches are all officially recognized by the Jordanian government.

-The two predominantly Orthodox towns are Fuheis and Al Husn.
+The towns of Fuheis and Al Husn have predominantly Orthodox populations.